jbeyerstedt/kirby-plugin-thumbExt/README.md

 - srcset-only: boolean (default false) this enables that there is only the srcset-string returned, e.g. for [picturefill](http://scottjehl.github.io/picturefill/).

 The standard function of this plugin is, that this returns a full img-tag ready to use in your template or snippet.
 By default 1x and 2x images are generated, which is the most often used case.
 But you can define any pixel ratio you want to.

-## contribution
+## Contribution
-Feel free to fork this repository an make it better.
+Feel free to fork this repository and make it better.
 Perhaps we can implement the viewport width feature in some way.